-Malaysia is rich in history and is also renowned for its historical heritage.
+Malaysia is rich in history and is also renowned for its historical heritage and three days trip is not enough for visit.
 These are a few among them

 Earlier a simple place of worship dedicated to the Virgin Mary built by a Portuguese nobleman, Duarte Coelho, was then expanded in 1556 with another floor and a belfry tower.
 Then the chapel was as Igreja de Madre de Deus which means the Church of the Mother of God.
 Also there is a burial where many eminent people were buried including the second Bishop of Funay, Japan.